Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Partner app

-End user applies for credit inside the partner's interface.
-Partner collects the required data and sends it to Muawin's API.
+End user applies inside the partner's interface.
+The partner collects the required data and calls Muawin's API.

 2. 2